dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 Use the following Makefile targets to build the installer:

 ```
-make dist build-installer
+make dist build-installer rpm
 ```

-The `build-installer` step creates a binary at 'bin/deploy` and embeds all components required for installation.
+The `build-installer` step creates a binary at `bin/deploy` and embeds all components required for installation.
+The `rpm` step generates an RPM package and stores it at `deploy/rpmbuild/RPMS/x86_64/`.
 This allows for Karavi Authorization to be installed in network-restricted environments.

-A Storage Administrator can execute the installer as a root user or via `sudo`.
+A Storage Administrator can execute the installer or rpm package as a root user or via `sudo`.

 ## Roles and Responsibilities

 ### Storage Administrators

 Storage Administrators can perform the following operations within Karavi Authorization

 - Tenant Management (create, get, list, delete, bind roles, unbind roles)
 - Token Management (generate, revoke)
 - Storage System Management (create, get, list, update, delete)
 - Storage Access Roles Management (assign to a storage system with an optional quota)

 ### Tenants

 Tenants of Karavi Authorization can use the token provided by the Storage Administrators in their storage requests.

 ## Usage